-When Bernie Sanders was campaigning in California in May 2016 for the June Democratic Primary, he repeatedly endorsed the Adult Use of Marijuana Act.
+When Presidential candidate Bernie Sanders was campaigning in California in May 2016 for the June Democratic Primary, he repeatedly endorsed the Adult Use of Marijuana Act.

-The “Stoners Against Legalization” campaign desperately argued that either 1) he did not really say it or 2) he was talking another legalization initiative.
+The “Stoners Against Legalization” campaign, an echo chamber of cops and underground growers and dealers, tried to get around that fact.
+They argued that either 1) he did not really say it or 2) he was talking about another legalization initiative than the one on the ballot.

-Our investigation shows that he did say it and he knew perfectly well that he was talking about Proposition 64.
+Nonsense.
+He did say it and he knew perfectly well that he was talking about Proposition 64, the only legalization initiative on the state ballot.

 So that leaves the first claim, that Sanders never really said to vote yes on legalization on the November ballot.
 But why take our word for it?
 Let’s hear what Bernie Sanders had to say about it.